hyperfield/yt-channel-downloader/README.md

      ```

    - You should see the version information for `ffmpeg` if it is correctly installed.

+#### Recommended: Node.js runtime (improves YouTube format coverage)

+yt-dlp can use a JavaScript runtime to parse YouTube player code; having Node.js installed reduces missing formats and silences runtime warnings.

+- Download and install the LTS version from [nodejs.org](https://nodejs.org/)
+- Or with Chocolatey: `choco install nodejs-lts`
+- Or with Scoop: `scoop install nodejs-lts`

 #### How to install YT Channel Downloader